 If you are a part of a peer learning group, that checklist can be a helpful evaluative tool.
 How many, and how well, does your peer learning group practice the elements on the list?
 If you are starting a peer learning group the list can be helpful for establishing parameters for a peer learning covenant.

 The Center for Lifelong Learning offers two peer-learning opportunities through its Pastoral Excellence Programs.
-The Leadership in Ministry workshops, meeting on the campus of Columbia Theological Seminary (and in the spring of 2017 meeting in three other locations: Portland OR, Lost River WV, and Boston MA) uses a coached peer-learning model using Bowen Systems Theory as a theory of practice for ministry.
-The Colloquy to Mid-Career Clergy is a peer-learning experience for those in ministry at least 15 years.
+The Leadership in Ministry workshops, meeting on the campus of Columbia Theological Seminary and three other locations: Portland OR, Lynchburg VA, and Boston MA) uses a coached peer-learning model using Bowen Systems Theory as a theory of practice for ministry.
+The Colloquy for Clergy Series is a peer-learning experience for those already in ministry.

 Join us for these “so much better” personal and professional growth experiences!